tldr-pages/tldr/pages/common/nmap.md

 `nmap --script ssl-enum-ciphers {{address_or_addresses}} -p 443`

-- Perform full port, service, version detection scan with all default NSE scripts active against a host to determin weaknesses and info:
+- Perform full port, service, version detection scan with all default NSE scripts active against a host to determine weaknesses and info:

 `nmap -sC -sV {{address_or_addresses}}`